Unity-Technologies/ml-agents/gym-unity/README.md

 ## Limitations

-* It is only possible to use an environment with a single Brain.
+* It is only possible to use an environment with a single Agent.
 * By default, the first visual observation is provided as the `observation`, if present.
 Otherwise, vector observations are provided.
 You can receive all visual observations by using the `allow_multiple_visual_obs=True` option in the gym